Tehama County Small Claims Court, California

 • $5,000 to $10,000 – $75

-Tehama County has its own Superior Court.
-The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
+Each County has its own Superior Court.
+The amount of time between when the claim is filed and heard varies between each County (and even within each County).
 Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
 Because of state cuts to the Tehama County Superior Court budget, most hearings are set well past the seventy days.

 1 thought on “Tehama County Small Claims Court, California”